 Have you ever wanted to run multiple websites from the same platform?
 If so, you probably put in the necessary time and research to view the many different options available.
 Something you also probably came across, is the wide range of solutions, their pricing, and how they differently cater their needs to a small business.

 The bottom line is – multi website management on one platform can be done for business, brands, and even individual bloggers and content creators who want to have more control.

 At the end of the day, not even businesses that are focused on a multi-website business model or infrastructure often know exactly what they need, until after they get started.
 For times like these, it’s not only important to know what options are out there, but also how the landscape and technology that might be powering your online business will also be changing as well.

-When it comes to software and management tools for online business, the industry is always changing.
+When it comes to website management tools for online business, the industry is always changing.
 This can clearly be seen in the recent news of Adobe phasing out Muse and the same happening with Business Catalyst.
 While these solutions might not be the world’s most popular site builders, such changes will definitely affect a great number of websites and online businesses who are using them.